Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 The pour over method is when the barista (or coffee master, in this case) pours hot water through coffee grounds resting in a filter.

 The water then drains through the grounds and filters into a carafe.
-This method has been used since the 1900s in other areas of the world, especially Europe, but has recently become more mainstream.
+This method has been used since the 1900s in other parts of the world, particularly in Europe, but has recently gained more mainstream recognition.

 This method allows the flavors and aromas of single-origin coffee to shine, so it is one of the more popular brewing methods used at Reserve Roasteries.